Sawthai/Hackathon/README.md

-# 2610 Django + Vite Starting Point
-This project serves as a starting point you to use as a starting point for Django applications that use Vite as the asset server for development.
-You are welcome to us this project for all of your assignments beginning with Module 5.

-## Strategy
-This application is a hybrid MPA and SPA.
-It reuses all of the login stuff that we did at the end of module 3 - there is a separate page for signup/signin.
-Once a user is logged in they are redirected to the / view which then renders the SPA application created using React and Vite.

 ## Creating a new application
 1. Clone the repo `git clone https://github.com/Sawthai/Hackathon.git`.
 2. This project was set up using Python 3.11.
 You might have an older version installed.
 If you run into an error later that says that your activated Python version isn't compatible, the in the pyproject.toml file, just change the version there to match the version that you have installed.
 If you do this, you need to make sure that the lock file gets regenerated.
 You can do this by running `poetry lock --no-update` or by simply deleting the poetry.lock file (it will get regenerated when you run poetry install)/